pabtomas/dotfiles/navy/SPEC.md

 **type**: string
 **required**: false
 **default**: `*`
-**description**: An extended regex pattern applied on Requests id that filters access to the datasource.
+**description**: An extended regex pattern applied on Requests id that filters access to the Datasource.

 ## Anchor object